The Travelers Championship

 The tournament has been a fixture on the tour since the early 1950s and it has been played at its current home TPC River Highlands since 1991.

-Since 2007 the event has held the spot in the calendar of the week after the US Open.
-The only exception to this was in 2016 when as part of the tweaking of the schedule due to the Olympics it was moved to August.
+Since 2007 the event has held the spot in the calendar of the week after the US Open with the only exception to this during this period being in 2016, when as part of the tweaking of the schedule due to the Olympics it was moved to August.

 TPC River Highlands is a Par 70 measuring at 6841 yards.